vectormode/VectorMode/readme.md

 ## Contributing
 All contributors are welcome!
-For information on how contribute to Invoice Ninja, please see our [contributing guide](CONTRIBUTING.md).
+For information on how contribute to VectorMode, please see our [contributing guide](CONTRIBUTING.md).

 ## Credits
 * [Hillel Coren](https://github.com/hillelcoren)